ding-lab/TinDaisy/demo/task_call/cromwell/README.md

 ```
 3. Create file `dat/cases.dat`, which lists all cases we'll be processing
    Note that entries here will be used to find BAMs in BamMap to populate YAML files
+4. Optionally, put the following in ~/.bashrc or execute each time:
+      `export PATH="$PATH:$TD_ROOT/src", with TD_ROOT as defined in `config/project_config.sh`
+    This lets `cq` be available for command line work

 Start runs.
 Here, assuming that will use `parallel` to run N Cromwell instances on MGI at once.
 Note that order
 here is important so that processes are not stranded after you log out